๐ฆ Custom Data Modules โ

 The ProfileDataModule interface has two methods:

-#getOwningPlugin()which should return the main instance of your plugin#getIdentifier()which should return a unique string following thislower_case_format.
+#getOwningPlugin()which should return the main instance of your plugin#getId()which should return a unique name-spaced key.
 It will be used by MMOProfiles to parse profile placeholders (see below).

-MMOProfiles expects EVERY profile data module to listen to the following events:
+MMOProfiles expects EVERY profile data module to listen to the following events.
+You will find more information about these events in the following Wiki page.

-These two events have one method called #validate(ProfileDataModule) which needs to be called (passing your profile data module instance as argument) when your plugin is done loading profile-specific data.
+These events have a method called #validate(ProfileDataModule) which needs to be called (passing your profile data module instance as argument) when your plugin is done loading/unloading profile-specific data.

 @EventHandler